FitzHastings/FitzHastings/README.md

 instilling in me a deep-rooted passion for crafting elegant and efficient solutions to complex problems.
 My adaptability and versatility as a programmer have enabled me to navigate through diverse technological landscapes with finesse.

-In my pursuit of continuous growth, I am currently delving into the realm of frontend web development,particularly honing my skills in `React`.
+In my pursuit of continuous growth, I am currently delving into the realm of frontend web development, particularly honing my skills in `Angular`.
 By expanding my skillset, I aim to leverage a holistic understanding of both backend and frontend technologies to engineer comprehensive and innovative solutions.

 <div id="header" align="center">